 Some things are missing on that list

 Correct.
-Social Security only cares about these things: Rent, mortgage, property tax, insurance, gas, heat, electricity, water, sewer, garbage.
+Social Security only cares about these things: Rent, mortgage, property tax, insurance, gas, heat, electricity, water, sewer, garbage and food.

 It does not matter who pays for the phone, or car, or lawncare, or internet, or household repairs, or anything else.
-For example, if your mom wants to give you a present by paying your phone bill every month… go for it!
+For example, if your mom wants to give you a present by paying your phone bill every month, this is allowed, as long as she does not give you cash.

 How Much is “My Share”?